Density of rainbow triangles and properly colored $K_4$'s: Introduction

 Recently, Chao and Hans Yu~\cite{ChaoEntropy2024,ChaoHungEntropic} used the method of entropy to establish another sharp upper bound on the number rainbow triangles.
 Unlike the result above, which is expressed in terms of the number of vertices, their upper bound is a function of the number of red, green and blue edges.

-\begin{theorem}[Chao and Hans Yu~\cite{ChaoEntropy2024}] Let $\Gamma=(V,E)$ be a simple graph, and let the edges of $\Gamma$ be colored with red, green, and blue.
-Let $R$, $G$, $B$ denote the number of red, green, blue edges, respectively, and $T$ the number of rainbow triangles in $\Gamma$.
+\begin{theorem}[Chao and Hans Yu~\cite{ChaoEntropy2024}] Let $\Gamma=(V,E)$ be a simple graph, and color the edges of $\Gamma$ with red, green, and blue.
+Denote $R$, $G$, $B$ the number of red, green, blue edges, respectively, and $T$ the number of rainbow triangles in $\Gamma$.
 Then, $T^2\leq 2RGB$. \end{theorem}

-While working on \cite{Yu2023Joints}, Zhao asked the first and the last author if the multiplicative constant $2$ in Theorem~\ref{triangleent} is best possible.\footnote{He asked before it became a theorem, i.e., before~\cite{ChaoEntropy2024}.} Improving on the initial numeric evidence from flag algebras, in this paper we present a proof of Theorem~\ref{triangleent} using flag algebras, along with an elementary counting proof and a new entropy proof.
-The latter two proofs are obtained by using parts of our flag algebra argument.
-We also prove uniqueness of the extremal construction.

-\begin{theorem} Let $\Gamma$ be a graph with $R$ red edges, $G$ green edges, and $B$ blue edges.
-If $\Gamma$ has $\sqrt{2 RGB} > 0$ rainbow triangles, then $\Gamma$ is obtained from a blowup of a properly $3$-edge-colored $K_4$ by possibly adding a set of isolated vertices. \end{theorem}

-For a blowup of a properly $3$-edge-colored $K_4$, see Figure~\ref{fig:iter}(a).
-We also investigate an analogous problem, where instead of the number of triangles, we are interested in the number of properly $3$-edge-colored $K_4$'s.